 Follow the links to the right of our tribal map for more information about the language, culture and history

-fact sheets for kids about each tribe, and worksheets teaching words from the different Native American languages
+fact sheets, and words from the Native American languages

 of Maine.
 Feel free to print any of these materials out for classroom use!